toshankanwar/Heart-failure-Prediction-final/README.md

-# ❤️ Heart Disease Prediction Web App
+# ❤️ Heart Failure Risk Prediction Web App

 A fully responsive, theme-switching, animated web application to **predict heart disease risk** using a trained deep learning model.
 Built with **React.js** (frontend) and **Flask** (backend), this app provides a smooth user experience across all devices.